Piozito/Anderlike/README.md

-# Hi there, I'm Pio! 👋
+# Sup, I'm Pio!

 Welcome to my GitHub profile!
 I'm a student at 42 with a love for coding and technology.
-Here, you'll find a collection of my projects, contributions, and collaborations.
+Here, you'll find a collection of my projects.
 Feel free to explore and reach out if you have any questions or want to collaborate!

 ## 🔭 Current Projects
-- [Project 1](https://github.com/Anderlike/minishell): This is the current project I am on, it is hardest project yet and i am currently losing my mind.
+- [Mnishell](https://github.com/Anderlike/minishell): This is the current project I am on, it is hardest project yet and i am currently losing my mind.
-- [Project 2](https://github.com/Anderlike/so_long): this was my favorite project, it was very fun to do.
+- [so_long](https://github.com/Anderlike/so_long): this was my favorite project, it was very fun to do.
-- [Project 3](https://github.com/Anderlike/minitalk): Hate this from the bottom of my fucking heart for some reason.
+- [Minitalk](https://github.com/Anderlike/minitalk): Hate this from the bottom of my fucking heart for some reason.

 ## 🌱 Learning and Interests
 - Game dev;